ufs-community/ufs-srweather-app/docs/UsersGuide/source/TechnicalDetails/InputOutputFiles.rst

 Pre-processing (UFS_UTILS)
 ---------------------------
-When a user generates the regional workflow as described in :numref:`Section %s <GenerateWorkflow>`, the workflow generation script links the input data for the pre-processing utilities to the experiment directory.
+When a user generates the SRW App workflow as described in :numref:`Section %s <GenerateWorkflow>`, the workflow generation script links the input data for the pre-processing utilities to the experiment directory.
 The pre-processing utilities use many different datasets to create grids and to generate model input datasets from the external model files.
 A detailed description of the input files for the pre-processing utilities can be found in the UFS_UTILS `Technical Documentation <https://noaa-emcufs-utils.readthedocs.io/en/latest/>`__ and `Scientific Documentation <https://ufs-community.github.io/UFS_UTILS/index.html>`__.

 UFS Weather Model
 -----------------